pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-**Note:** The code snipped above, `Ontology Metadata`, is called a *chunk*.
+**Note:** The code snipped above named `Ontology Metadata` is called a
+*chunk*.
+In the `noweb` way of doing literate programming, we write our source
+in chunks.
+Each chunk has a name that is found between the &lt;&lt; and `>>`
+and ends in `@`.
+Chunks can contain other chunks and thus the writing of the
+source code becomes hierarchical and non- linear.
+In the root chunk, we've
+listed other chunks that we'll introduce later and some verbatim code.
 In
-the `noweb` way of doing literate programming, we write our source in chunks.
-Each chunk has a name that is found between the "&lt;&lt;" (TODO: not sure how to
-escape this character) and `>>` and ends in `@`.
-Chunks can contain other
-chunks and thus the writing of the source code becomes hierarchical and non-
-linear.
-In the root chunk, we've listed other chunks that we'll introduce
-later and some verbatim code.
-In order to create the ontology we use the
-`notangle` command from `noweb`.
+order to create the ontology we use the `notangle` command from `noweb`.

 **Command to extract the Core Ontology.**